 Park of O Castro

-In the very heart of the city of Vigo, we find the park of O Castro, a true botanical garden which offers excellent views of the port and the ría (coastal inlet).
-It boasts a great variety of exotic plant species of great ornamental value and size.
-There is also a pre-Roman hillfort settlement dating from the 3rd to the 1st century BC.
+This park – the highest point in the centre of the city of Vigo – is an extraordinary botanical garden that offers excellent views of the port and the coastal inlet (ría).
+It boasts exotic plant species of great ornamental value and size, as well as the remains of a pre-Roman hillfort settlement dating from the 3rd to the 1st century BC.

-There is an outstanding camellia collection decorating the garden.
-They are scattered around the garden.
-Most of them were originated in Portugal; this is the case of the varieties ‘Dona Jane Andresen', ‘Angelina Vieira' or ‘Pomponia Estriata Portuensis', among others.
+There is an outstanding camellia collection scattered around the garden and most of them were originated in Portugal; this is the case of the varieties 'Dona Jane Andresen', 'Angelina Vieira' or 'Pomponia Estriata Portuensis', among others.